ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 </div>

-Even though these datasets are not perfectly linearly separable, BBM-RS can still be applied (bet the theorem may not hold).
+Even though these datasets are not perfectly linearly separable, BBM-RS can still be applied (but the theorem may not hold).
-We are interested to see how BBM-RS performed against others on these non-perfect datasets.
+We are interested to see how BBM-RS performed against others on these non-linearly separable datasets.
 We compare BBM-RS to three baselines, [LCPA](https://arxiv.org/abs/1610.00168),
 [decision tree (DT)](https://books.google.co.il/books?hl=en&lr=&id=MGlQDwAAQBAJ&oi=fnd&pg=PP1&ots=gBmdjTJVdK&sig=\_jUBiPW4cTS7JYUKpzKcJLYipl4&redir_esc=y#v=onepage&q&f=false), and